OBIC Co.,Ltd. (OTCMKTS:OBIIF) Hits New 1-Year High at $209.00

-Separately, Zacks Investment Research downgraded OBIC Co.,Ltd. from a “buy” rating to a “hold” rating in a report on Friday, May 7th.
+Separately, Zacks Investment Research cut OBIC Co.,Ltd. from a “buy” rating to a “hold” rating in a report on Friday, May 7th.

 OBIC Co,Ltd., together with its subsidiaries, provides system integration, system support, office automation, and package software services.
 The company offers system integration services, including developing ERP software products to provide integrated administrative systems comprising personnel, payroll, working condition management, marketing, and production systems, as well as related training courses.